 - On Election Day, polling stations open at 7 a.m. and close at 7 p.m.
 If you can't vote during those times, you can either vote early or send in an absentee ballot.

-- The polls offer audio ballots for voters who are visually impaired or blind and booths for voters in wheelchairs.
+- The polls offer audio ballots for voters who are blind or have low vision and booths for voters in wheelchairs.
 If you need help with your ballot, you can ask a family member or friend to come with you to the polls and fill the ballot in with your choices.

-If you sent in your absentee ballot application and haven't heard from your county election office, fill out and submit the Federal Write-in Absentee Ballot.
+Yes.
+The Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) allows those who reside outside of the United States a chance to vote.
+The Secretary of State provides this useful resource to help you navigate the process.
+If you are a UOCAVA citizen who sent in your absentee ballot application but haven't heard from your county election office, fill out and submit the Federal Write-in Absentee Ballot.
 To vote for federal offices, you can write in either the candidate's name or the proper political party.
 To vote for state and local offices, you must write in the candidate's full name.

 Source: Secretary of State.
 This information was prepared as a public service of the State of Georgia to provide general information, not to advise on any specific legal problem.
 It is not, and cannot be construed to be, legal advice.
 If you have questions regarding any matter contained on this page, please speak with the agency that is the source of the information.